julesjs/jules/README.md

 	+ string
 	+ array
 	+ object
 	+ any | * | empty string

 If this property is not provided, it will be assumed that any/all data types are allowed.

-* **disallow**[d03] {string:type-enum | array[string:type-enum]} - Describes which data types are NOT allowed.
+* **disallow** [d03] {string:type-enum | array[string:type-enum]} - Describes which data types are NOT allowed.
 Can be a string or an array of strings, see **type**.

-* **enum** or **only**[e] {array[any]} - Lists all allowed values in an array.
+* **enum** or **only** [e] {array[any]} - Lists all allowed values in an array.
 Your instance MUST be equal to one of lisred values.
 Objects and array values are submited to CRC32 so the search could be performed faster (via hash tables). **NOTE:** That properties in object are stored without an order, so `{a:1,b:2} !== {b:2, a:1}`

-* **forbidden**[e] {array[any]} - Lists all forbidden values of an instance.
+* **forbidden** [e] {array[any]} - Lists all forbidden values of an instance.
 Your instance MUST NOT equal to any of forbidden values.
 See **enum**.

-* **min** [e] {number | object:range-object | array[object:range-object]}
-- Represents a minimum for all data types.
+* **min** [e] {number | object:range-object | array[object:range-object]} - Represents a minimum for all data types.
 It can be just a number and in that form it limits the size of an array or string, number of properties in an object, or minimal value for a number or an integer.
 If we want the minimum to be exclusive we can write the 'min' keyword value as a range-object: `min:{ value: 3, exclusive: true}`, so the instance value has to be more than 3, or to be longer than 3, or to have more than three properties.
 If we want to define minimum for each separate data type, that is if we validate more than one data type with one schema, we can write an array of range object adding a property 'type' to them.
 For example:
 ```javascript
 	min:[{type: 'object', value:5, exclusive: true},  //requires the object instance to have minimum of 6 properties
 		{type:'string', value:3}, //only for string
 		{value: 2} //for any other type
 	]
 ```
-A special example would be if you define min like this: `min:{type:string, value:4}`, which would mean that this minimum will be valid only when a type is string and it has 4 or more characters, for other types this minimum will validate as true.
+A special example would be if you define min like this: `min:{type:string, value:4}`, which would mean that this minimum will be applied only when a type is string, for other types this minimum will validate as true.
 **NOTE:** Float minimum values are only allowed for number type, in any other case THEY WILL BE ROUNDED.

 * **max** [e] {number | object:range-object | array[object:range-object]} - Defines a maximum for all data types.
 Same as **min**, see it for usage details.